arangodb/docs/3.10/graphs-enterprise-graphs-management.md

 After you have created an EnterpriseGraph, its definition is not immutable.
 You can still add or remove relations.
 This is again identical to General Graphs.

-However there is one important difference: you can only add collections that either *do not exist*, or that have been created by this graph earlier.
+However, there is one important difference: you can only add collections that either *do not exist*, or that have been created by this graph earlier.
 The latter can be the case if you, for example, remove an orphan collection from this graph, without dropping the collection itself.
 When after some time you decide